Best Free Activities On Kauai

 2. See the gorgeous waterfalls.

 Now, who doesn’t love a waterfall?
 Kauai has many picturesque waterfalls and most of them are easily accessible.
-The photo above is of Wailua Falls is my favorite.
+The photo below is of Wailua Falls is my favorite.
 It’s located on the East side of the island near Lihue.
 Another pretty East side waterfall is Opaekaa Falls.
-When you are on the North shore around the Princeville and Hanalei area, be sure and look towards the mountains to see many tall, skinny waterfalls.
+Both of those beauties are part of the Wailua River Valley, which also offers more history and pleasant views.
+When you are on the North shore around the Princeville and Hanalei area, be sure and look towards the mountains to see many tall, pencil-thin waterfalls.

 3. See the Beaches

+[Update: Starting June 17, 2019, a reservation/shuttle/parking fee was implemented for the far northwest beaches.
+Learn more here.
+So, a few of the far northwest beaches are technically no longer free to visit.]
 I particularly love the quiet North shore beaches.
-Kee, Tunnels, Hanalei Bay, Anini, and Lumahai beaches are all real beauties!
-Be careful as North shore beaches can have dangerous waves and currents, particularly in winter months (generally, October through May).
+Hanalei Bay and Anini are two very beautiful North Shore beaches that are accessible without a reservation, parking or entrance fee.
+Be careful as North shore beaches can have dangerous waves and currents, particularly in winter months (generally, November through March).
 When in doubt, it’s best to watch the waves from the shoreline rather than get into them.
 Always check the Hawaii Beach Safety site for up to date conditions and warnings.

 4. See Kilauea Lighthouse